Born-Infeld Electrogravity and Dyonic Black Holes: Equivalence principle

 Notice that Eq.~(\ref{S 2}) implies

 which allows Eq.~(\ref{eq em 3}) to be written as

-This equation can be multiplied by volume $\sqrt{-\mathcal G}$ (so $\sqrt{-g}$ will appear in the l.h.s., according to Eq.~(\ref{PPGg})) to get on the right side the density tensor that enters the electrodynamic equation (\ref{eq em 0}).
+This equation can be multiplied by the volume $\sqrt{-\mathcal G}$ (so $\sqrt{-g}$ will appear in the l.h.s., according to Eq.~(\ref{PPGg})) to get on the right side the density tensor that enters the electrodynamic equation (\ref{eq em 0}).

 Equation (\ref{eq em 2}) is a direct consequence of applying the dynamical equation (\ref{eq grav 1}).
-It has a profound meaning; the electrodynamics that emerges from Lagrangian (\ref{eq accion}) can be understood both as the standard Born-Infeld electrodynamics in the geometric background of ``metric'' $\mathcal{G}_{\mu\nu}=g_{\mu\nu}+\epsilon R_{\mu\nu} $ (where the electromagnetic field seems to be coupled to the curvature), or as an \textit{anomalous} Born-Infeld electrodynamics in the geometric background of metric $g_{\mu\nu}$,
+It has a profound meaning; the electrodynamics that emerges from Lagrangian (\ref{eq accion}) can be understood both as the standard BI electrodynamics in the geometric background of ``metric'' $\mathcal{G}_{\mu\nu}=g_{\mu\nu}+\epsilon R_{\mu\nu} $ (where the electromagnetic field seems to be coupled to the curvature), or as an \textit{anomalous} BI electrodynamics in the geometric background of metric $g_{\mu\nu}$,

 We distinguish these two possibilities by calling them \textit{picture} $\mathcal G$ and \textit{picture} $g$ respectively.
 We say that the picture $g$ is anomalous because $S$ appears with the ``wrong'' sign in the l.h.s. of Eq.~(\ref{eq em 2}) .
-So, for passing from the (standard) r.h.s. to the (anomalous) l.h.s. in Eq.~(\ref{eq em 2}) not only the metric must be changed, but $\beta^2$ must be replaced with $-(\beta/\lambda)^{2}$ (or, alternatively, $\beta^2\rightarrow -\beta^2 $, $F_{\mu\nu}\rightarrow \lambda^{-1}F_{\mu\nu}$).
-However, the picture $g$ is not intrinsically anomalous, since we could have started from a Lagrangian built with an imaginary value for $\beta$; in this way the anomalous character would be transferred to the picture $\mathcal G$, while the l.h.s of Eq.~(\ref{eq em 2}) would look as the standard Born-Infeld electrodynamics for the field $\lambda^{-1}F_{\mu\nu}$.
-Imaginary values for $\beta$ are not forbidden in this theory, since just even powers of $\beta$ appear in the dynamical equations (the Lagrangian (\ref{eq accion}) is made of even powers of $\beta$ according to Eq.~(\ref{detq}) ).
+Therefore, for passing from the (standard) r.h.s. to the (anomalous) l.h.s. in Eq.~(\ref{eq em 2}) not only the metric must be changed, but $\beta^2$ must be replaced with $-(\beta/\lambda)^{2}$ (or, alternatively, $\beta^2\rightarrow -\beta^2 $, $F_{\mu\nu}\rightarrow \lambda^{-1}F_{\mu\nu}$).
+However, the picture $g$ is not intrinsically anomalous, since we could have started from a Lagrangian built with an imaginary value for $\beta$; in this way the anomalous character would be transferred to the picture $\mathcal G$, while the l.h.s of Eq.~(\ref{eq em 2}) would look as the standard BI electrodynamics for the field $\lambda^{-1}F_{\mu\nu}$.
+Imaginary values for $\beta$ are not forbidden in this theory, since only even powers of $\beta$ appear in the dynamical equations (the Lagrangian (\ref{eq accion}) is made of even powers of $\beta$ according to Eq.~(\ref{detq}) ).

 Let us now focus on the gravitodynamic equation (\ref{eq grav 0}), where the Ricci tensor of the geometry $g_{\mu\nu}$ is sourced by an energy-momentum built in the picture $\mathcal G$, which implies that the curvature is on both sides of the equation.
 So we wonder whether it is possible to give this equation a form in picture $g$, where the curvature is sourced by an energy momentum that does not depend on the curvature.
 First, note that $\det( \delta^{\mu}_{\nu}+\epsilon\, R^\mu_{\ \nu})=\mathcal{G}/g$ is dynamically equal to $\lambda^4$ (see Eq.~(\ref{PPGg})), so it will be easy to rewrite Eq.~(\ref{eq grav 0}) in terms of the Einstein tensor.
 In particular, the curvature scalar can be computed by taking the trace to the equation: